panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 *A bare specifier* starts with a module name (doesn't start with `'.'`, `'./'`, `'..'`, `'/'`), and imports modules from `node_modules` or the built-in Node.js modules.

-For example, if you've installed `lodash-es` package in `node_modules`, then you can access that module:
+For example, if you've installed the `lodash-es` package in `node_modules`, then you can access that module:

 ```javascript
 import lodash from 'lodash-es';